marmayogi/TTF2PostscriptCID-Win/README.md

 ##### UTF-8 Support for t42 fonts.

 For a Truetype font to be recognized by a Postscript interpreter, it must be enclosed in a Postscript font dictionary as a CID font with CIDFontType 2 and FontType 42.
-CIDMap maps CID(Character Indetitifer) to Glyph index and enforces Identity mapping as follows:
+CIDMap maps CID(Character Identifier) to Glyph index and enforces Identity mapping as follows:
 ```
 Character code 0 maps to Glyph index 0
 Character code 1 maps to Glyph index 1